 The proofreader corrects awkward words or page breaks and may do some light copyediting.

 Traditional publishers require professional proofreading as a quality assurance measure.
-Many self-publishing authors who have had their manuscript professionally copyedited tend to skip the proofreading.
+Many self-published authors who have had their manuscripts professionally copyedited tend to skip the proofreading.
 If you’re on a budget, you might try to proofread your own work, since there won’t be as many errors to contend with at that stage.

 Proofread Cost